← home

 Live multiplayer with friends

-Open the friend tab in the lobby, host a match, share the 8-character invite code (or send a DM friend invite).
-The Workerman PHP WebSocket service drives every play — server is authoritative on whose turn it is and what's been played, so no client can fabricate a move.
+A Workerman PHP WebSocket service at wss://tglgames.com/ws/lcs drives every play.
+The server is authoritative — whose turn it is, what the active color is, what's been played — so no client can fabricate a move or peek at hidden state.
 Empty seats fill with real DB-backed *_bot user accounts, so kicked players' seats keep playing instead of stalling the table.
+Match chat is shared with the rest of the site's chat infrastructure (room type match) — emoji reactions, history, edits all work the same as the main lobby.

 Replay-validated scoring